 Eliminating or limiting medications with central nervous system (CNS) activity often improves function.
 Sedating and anticholinergic medications, which tend to worsen dementia, should be avoided.

-The cholinesterase inhibitors donepezil, rivastigmine, and galantamine are somewhat effective in improving cognitive function in patients with Alzheimer disease or Lewy body dementia and may be useful in other forms of dementia.
-These drugs inhibit acetylcholinesterase, increasing the acetylcholine level in the brain.
+The cholinesterase inhibitors Medications to treat Alzheimer disease donepezil, rivastigmine, and galantamine are somewhat effective in improving cognitive function in patients with Alzheimer disease or dementia with Lewy bodies and may be useful in other forms of dementia.
+These medications inhibit acetylcholinesterase, increasing the acetylcholine level in the brain.

-Immediate family members are largely responsible for care of a patient with dementia (see Family Caregiving for the Elderly).
+Immediate family members are largely responsible for care of a patient with dementia (see Family Caregiving for Older Adults Family Caregiving for Older Adults Family caregivers play a key role in delaying and possibly preventing institutionalization of chronically ill older patients.
+Although neighbors and friends may help, about 89% of help in the... read more ).
 Nurses and social workers can teach them and other caregivers how to best meet the patient’s needs (eg, how to deal with daily care and handle financial issues); teaching should be ongoing.
 Other resources (eg, support groups, educational materials, Internet web sites) are available.

 Caregivers may experience substantial stress.
 Stress may be caused by worry about protecting the patient and by frustration, exhaustion, anger, and resentment from having to do so much to care for someone.
 Health care practitioners should watch for early symptoms of caregiver stress and burnout and, when needed, suggest support services (eg, social worker, nutritionist, nurse, home health aide).